DavidHromyk/davidhromyk.github.io/_posts/2019-04-10-SlackAutomation.md

 team_id      : 48483DJFH
 ```

-Go ahead and store your `access_toke` somewhere safe as we will need it in the next step.
+Go ahead and store your `access_token` somewhere safe as we will need it in the next step.